 - conduct involving substantial risk to public health or safety; or

 - conduct involving substantial risk to the environment.

 The Act requires that the above conduct would, if proven, be a criminal offence or constitute reasonable grounds for dismissal.

 How do I make a disclosure?

-A disclosure is an allegation of improper or corrupt conduct.
-Disclosures of improper conduct or detrimental action by PROV or its employees may be made in writing or by telephone to the Protected Disclosure Coordinator:
+A disclosure is an allegation of improper or detrimental action.
+Disclosures of improper conduct or detrimental action by PROV or its employees may be made in writing or by telephone to the Public Interest Disclosure Coordinator:

 Public Record Office Victoria